 Common Causes of Truck Accidents

 Commercial trucks like big rigs and delivery trucks present unique dangers to smaller vehicles and their passengers.
-Not only do truck drivers need to be aware of the dangers presented by their large and unwieldy vehicles, but other drivers also need to use extra caution in their presence.
-Seemingly minor driving errors, like failing to signal before passing, can result in catastrophe when an eighteen-wheeler is involved, especially at high speeds.
+Truck drivers need to be aware of the dangers presented by their large and unwieldy vehicles, and other drivers need to use extra caution in their presence.
+Minor driving errors, like failing to signal before changing lanes, can result in catastrophe when an eighteen-wheeler is involved, especially at high speeds.

 Truck Accidents Caused By Passenger Vehicle Drivers

-Drivers of passenger vehicles (primarily cars) often are to blame for traffic accidents with big rigs or other large commercial trucks.
-The most common type of unsafe act committed by car drivers who get in collisions with large trucks has to do with ignorance of a truck's performance capabilities, such as limits associated with acceleration braking and visibility.
+Drivers of passenger vehicles often are to blame for traffic accidents with big rigs or other large commercial trucks.
+The most common problems committed by car drivers who get in collisions with large trucks has to do with ignorance of a truck's speed, size, and braking ability.

 Common unsafe acts committed by car drivers in the vicinity of large trucks, which often result in truck accidents, include:

-- Changing lanes abruptly in front of a truck.
+- Changing lanes right in front of a truck.

-- Maneuvering to the right of a truck that is making a right turn.
+- Driving to the right of a truck that is making a right turn.

 - Misjudging an approaching truck's speed at an intersection, and making a left turn in front of the truck.